FideliusFalcon/ProbeDemon/README.md

 $sudo ip link set [NIC NAME] up

 ## Library dependencies
-You will need to install some python libaries for this to work:
+You will need to install some python libaries:
-$pip install sqlite3 tftpy argparse scapy
+$sudo pip install -r requirements.txt

 ## Arguments
 **Argument** | **Description**
 ------------ | ---------------
-**--sniff, -s** | This will start the sniffing and for now logging **--iface, -i** | Use this to parse the name of the NIC **--server** | If you want to put the database in a TFTP server, you should define this with server IP/domain **--port** | If your TFTP server use a different port than 69, please define in this option
+**--sniff, -s** | This will start the sniffing and for now logging **--iface, -i** | Use this to parse the name of the NIC **--table, -t** | Datebase table name (it will append if already exits) **--server** | If you want to put the database in a TFTP server, you should define this with server IP/domain **--port** | If your TFTP server use a different port than 69, please define in this option